 Make sure the Quest is currently running VR Sketch, and wake it up now (e.g. by putting your hand inside the space where your head normally goes, near the glasses).

 If your PC is directly connected to the same wireless network as the Quest, then it 6-digit number should appear automatically on the PC.
 Pick this number and click "Go".

 If your PC is not directly connected to the wireless network, you need to enter manually the 6-digit number (see "Start VR Sketch" above).
 In that case, communication between the PC and the Quest will occur via our own cloud servers.

 (Security notice if you care about keeping your data to yourself: in local wireless mode, communications are not encrypted.
 They are usually encrypted by the wireless protocol itself.
 Don't use password-less wireless networks or wireless networks with untrusted people on it.
 On the other hand, in over-the-cloud mode, communications are always encrypted between the PC and our servers, and between our servers and the Quest.
 Only an attacker that would take control of our own servers could see the exchange in clear.)

 View your own cloud models

-You need to authorize your Quest to access the models from your cloud account.
-To do this, in the Quest's floating dialog box, pick "My Account".
+To do so, you need to authorize your Quest to access the models from your cloud account.
+To do this, in the Quest's initial floating dialog box, pick "My Account".
 A 4-digits code is presented to you.
+(This is a temporary 4-digits code unrelated to the 6-digits Quest number.)
 Exit the Quest, go to your cloud account page, and log in if necessary.
 Then click the button "Oculus Quest menu", and copy the 4-digits code there.